To Footer

 Foundations of Early Childhood Education

-Focuses on creating an environment and curricula that support cognitive, physical, creative, language, social, and emotional development of infants, toddlers, and preschoolers.
+Focuses on creating an environment and curricula that support cognitive, physical, creative, language, social, and emotional development of children, birth through age eight.
 Presents knowledge of appropriate child assessment, ethical decision-making in the early childhood profession and accommodations for children with disabilities.
 Includes ten (10) hours of required field experiences.
-Lecture: 3.0 credits (45 contact hours).
+Lecture: 3 credits (45 contact hours).

 Attributes: Technical